The Chase (American game show): GSN (2013–2015)

 The Chase originated in the United Kingdom, premiering on ITV in 2009.
-As the series became increasingly popular in the UK, Fox ordered two pilot episodes in April 2012 to be taped in London for consideration to be added to the network's US programming lineup.
+As the series became increasingly popular in the UK, Fox ordered two pilot episodes in April 2012 to be taped in London for consideration to be added to the network's American programming lineup.
 Bradley Walsh, presenter of the British version, was featured as the show's host, while UK chaser Mark "the Beast" Labbett and Jeopardy! champion Brad Rutter were the chasers.

 After Fox passed up the opportunity to add the series to its lineup, Game Show Network (GSN), in conjunction with ITV Studios America, picked up the series with an eight-episode order on April 9, 2013, and announced Brooke Burns as the show's host and Labbett as the chaser on May 29, 2013.
 Dan Patrick had originally been considered as the host.

 The first season premiered on August 6, 2013.
 Even though the show had not yet premiered at the time, the network ordered a second season of eight episodes on July 1, 2013, which premiered on November 5, 2013.
 Citing the series' status as a "ratings phenom,” GSN eventually announced plans to renew it for a third season, which premiered in the summer of 2014.

 During the third season, the series also premiered its first celebrity edition with celebrity contestants playing for charity.
 GSN proceeded to renew the series for a fourth season before the end of season three; this new season began airing on January 27, 2015.
 After the seventh episode of the season, the series went on another hiatus; new episodes from the fourth season resumed airing on July 16, 2015.
 The final episode of the fourth season aired on December 11, 2015, concluding the show's original run after four seasons and 51 episodes.
 Episodes from the first two seasons are available on Netflix.